NotVeryWellF/devops/README.md

 # Lab 4

-I used Vagrant instead of Terraform (because terraform doesn't work with vbox). \
+I used Vagrant instead of Terraform (because terraform doesn't work with vbox) for the first part of the lab.
 So folder is called vagrant, and not terraform.

+Second part of the lab is in terraform folder.